 Whipsaw Definition.
-A Whipsaw is a slang expression for describing a highly volatile market condition where a sharp price movement is quickly followed by a sharp price reversal.
-The term is often used in the context of a trader being “whipsawed” by the market, resulting is a loss due to his inability to react quick enough to adverse market changes.
+What is a Whipsaw?
+This is a slang expression for describing a highly volatile market condition where a sharp price movement is quickly followed by a sharp price reversal.
+The term is often used in the context of a trader being “whipsawed” by the market, resulting is a loss due to their inability to react quick enough to adverse market changes.
 The origin of the term relates to the particular saw that lumberjacks would often use to cut logs in unison and the manner of cutting involving quick back and forth movements.
 Whipsaw patterns can occur in two ways.
-In the first way, a forex trader assumes an initial position and is then greeted by an upward movement in price, followed by a greater downward thrust below his initial entry point.
+In the first way, a forex trader assumes an initial position and is then greeted by an upward movement in price, followed by a greater downward thrust below their initial entry point.
 The second scenario is the reverse of the former, actually resulting in a positive gain.
 However, forex traders rarely complain about the second type for obvious reasons.

 Forextraders' Broker of the Month

 BlackBull Markets is a reliable and well-respected trading platform that provides its customers with high-quality access to a wide range of asset groups.
 The broker is headquartered in New Zealand which explains why it has flown under the radar for a few years but it is a great broker that is now building a global following.
 The BlackBull Markets site is intuitive and easy to use, making it an ideal choice for beginners.